DLX Luxe TM40 Overview and Review

-Yap, well, if you're watching channel, they probably heard of him before, but that's a TM40 anything else you have for me, Mark?
+Yep, well, if you're watching the channel, they probably heard of him before, but that's a TM40 anything else you have for me, Mark?

-[Mark] So do we have some in stock?
+[Mark] So do we have some TM40s in stock?
 These pre-ordered right now?

-[Mark] And there's a ton of colors and combinations available, guys, go check out the website, lonewolfpaintball.com.
+[Mark] And there's a ton of colors and combinations available, guys, go check out the website, Lone Wolf Paintball.

-And if you have any questions or anything you wanna know specifically, about this put them in the comments below or head over to our Facebook, ask us anything, group.
+[Mark] And if you have any questions or anything you wanna know specifically about this, put them in the comments below or head over to our Facebook, ask us anything, group.
 And we will try to get to you.
 See you.